 4. Don’t choose fabrics that are high maintenance

 Linen pants and starched cotton wrinkle after a few hours.
 Pick fabrics that have some stretch in them like nylon, so you don’t end up looking like you’ve been sleeping in your clothes.
 Another great thing about non-wrinkle clothing.
 You can roll them up in a ball and gently squeeze them into your suitcase – real space savers!

 5. Do use large ziplock bags and label them

 Keep items as pj’s in one bag, clean underwear in another, and dirty items in another.
 Another trick is if you’re taking two suitcases, slowly transfer the dirty clothes to one case as the days go on.
-Then half way through the trip, if you are travelling from one place to another, you’ll only have to lug one suitcase from the car to the hotel room; the one with the clean clothes!
+Then halfway through the trip, if you are traveling from one place to another, you’ll only have to lug one suitcase from the car to the hotel room; the one with the clean clothes!